hyperledger-archives/fabric/README.md

 ## Adding or updating Go packages <a name="vendoring"></a>

 The fabric uses Go 1.6 vendoring for package management.
-This means that all required packages reside in the /vendor folder within the obc-peer project.
+This means that all required packages reside in the /vendor folder within the fabric project.
 Go will use packages in this folder instead of the GOPATH when `go install` or `go build` is run.
 To manage the packages in the /vendor folder, we use [Govendor](https://github.com/kardianos/govendor).
 This is installed in the Vagrant environment.
 The following commands can be used for package management.

 ```
 # Add external packages.